How to Start a Garment, Topee & Headwear Manufacturing Business — Complete Guide

 - Business interruption insurance

-8. Sales Channels & Growth Strategies
+7. Sales Channels & Growth Strategies

-- E‑commerce: Amazon, Flipkart, Myntra, and niche marketplaces; invest in product photography and listings.
+- E-commerce: Amazon, Flipkart, Myntra, niche marketplaces

-- B2B: Target schools, hotels, security agencies and corporate gifting clients.
+- B2B: schools, hotels, corporate gifting

-- Exports: Middle East, Africa, Europe, and the USA — comply with labeling and quality standards.
+- Exports: Middle East, Africa, Europe, USA

-- Customization: Offer small‑batch personalization to capture higher margins.
+- Customization: small-batch personalization

 Post a Comment